GrinonBarrett/Taksidos/README.md

 > Not to be confused with this particular format.

-###### May still include "simple" checks.
-Checks which do not benefit from critical success and do not require rolls by proficient characters.

 Though this is a work in progress, all rights are reserved.